-You can still brush up on your technical skills without them, but depending on your field of study or the requirements of prospective employers, you may need something in writing.
+You can still brush up on your technical skills without official certifications, but depending on your field of study or the requirements of prospective employers, you may need something in writing.
 Here’s a list of 10 high-paying ones to get you started.

 Attend trade shows and conferences that most closely relate to your areas of interest.
-These are great networking opportunities that can expose you to both new ideas and emerging technologies.
-Keep an eye out for virtual events or webinars as a socially-distanced alternative.
+These are great networking opportunities that can expose you to new ideas and emerging technologies.
+Keep an eye out for virtual events or webinars as a socially distanced alternative.

 read trade publications

 Identify and read relevant trade magazines and books.
 A good first step is to create a Google alert and select those sources that consistently provide high-quality information and insight into your technologies of interest.